CCI-MOC/admin-tools/Ceph/README.md

    ```Install1NodeCeph.sh luminous```
    ```InstallClient.sh luminous.```
 Older releases might work but this is not tested.

+* Code blocks below can be copy/pasted in ssh window and it should work with all defaults.

 ## RHEL7
 * 2018-11-20 Adding support for RHEL7 using MOC internal repos.
 For other locations use subscription manager to enable repos needed.
 For machines running on MOC networks run